bitlabstudio/django-libs/README.rst

   etc.
 * Useful shell scripts to be installed on the server for various maintenance and deployment tasks
-* Custom test_email_backend that sends emails to your own address no matter who the recepient is
 * Smart urlpatterns to serve static and media files when you set DEBUG=False locally, no need to setup Apache on your development machine
 * A set of templates for django-registration and some partials for rendering